rancilio-pid/clevercoffee-manual/en/index.md

 ---
-title: EN - Handbook
+title: EN - Manual
 has_children: false
 nav_order: 2
 ---

-## Handbook (english)
+## Manual (english)

-In a not to far future you will find an english Rancilio PID handbook.
+In a not to far future you will find an English version of the Rancilio PID manual.